-Solid white: Power adapter is connected, and the battery has more than 5% charge.
+Solid white - Power adapter is connected and the battery has more than 5 percent charge.

-Amber: Computer is running on battery, and the battery has less than 5% charge.
+Amber - Computer is running on battery and the battery has less than 5 percent charge.

-Off:
+Off

-- Power adapter is connected, and the battery is fully charged. - Computer is running on battery, and the battery has more than 5% charge. - Computer is in sleep state, hibernation, or turned off.
+- Power adapter is connected and the battery is fully charged. - Computer is running on battery and the battery has more than 5 percent charge. - Computer is in sleep state, hibernation, or turned off.

-The power and battery-status light may also blink amber or white according to predefined "beep codes" indicating various failures
+The power and battery-status light blinks amber along with beep codes indicating failures.

 For example, the power and battery-status light blinks amber two times followed by a pause, and then blinks white three times followed by a pause.
-This 2,3 pattern continues until the computer is turned off, indicating no memory or RAM is detected.
+This 2,3 pattern continues until the computer is turned off indicating no memory or RAM is detected.